kuriringohankamehameha/mini-poller/README.md

 All necessary setup will be done automatically by Docker.

+A sample web view is provided using Flask, to simply keep the main container alive.
+Going to `localhost` will simply give you an index page.

 Now open 2 different terminals, for spawning both the producer and the consumer

 You need to connect to the `app` docker container from both the terminals: